handongfeng/MNIST-center-loss/README.md

 Some other repos which are trying to do similar:

 https://github.com/shamangary/Keras-MNIST-center-loss-with-visualization (Keras) <br />
-Warning: Don't think this is the same method as the paper presents
+Warning: Not sure if this is the same method as the paper presents

 https://github.com/EncodeTS/TensorFlow_Center_Loss (TensorFlow) <br />
 Warning: Readme visualizations are on training set